Begum Shahi Mosque: Interior embellishment

 The mosque stands out uniquely for its frescoes, which are significant for their perfect technique and variety of subjects.

 The mosque featured the earliest dated Iranian motif in Mughal architecture.

 The entire interior surface of the prayer chamber is covered with colourful fresco decoration.
 At the centre of the main dome is a medallion with radiating stellate and net forms rendered in stucco, completing the exquisite decor of the domes.
 Similar forms are seen in subsequent Mughal architecture.

 The ceilings of tomb Itimad-ud-Daula, with their richly polychromed net vaulting and stellate forms, are a more refined version of those at Maryam Zamani mosque.
 The spectacularly painted prayer chamber of Wazir Khan mosque and its interior, as well as the central pishtaq's recessed arch and stellate vaulting, are richly polychromed using a technique similar to that on Maryam Zamani mosque.

 This mosque is known for its intricate work and is regarded as the most beautiful of the three great mosques of old Lahore.
 There is no doubt that the Wazir Khan Mosque is beautiful, as is the huge Badshahi Mosque, but in terms of intricate beauty, none can match the Empress’s Mosque.

 Inscriptions

 The mosque features primarily four inscriptions of Quranic, and non-Quranic origin.
 An inscription over the northern gateway features a Persian inscription which reads:

 The courtly mosque architecture of Jahangir's period thus bears the stamp of female patronage.

-While the inscription over the eastern gateway reads, a prayer of the Queen Mariam-uz-Zamani for her son Jahangir:
+While the inscription over the eastern gateway reads, a prayer of the Empress Mariam-uz-Zamani for her son Jahangir:

 Over an archway on the northern end of the mosque is a final inscription that reads: